 Applied music - Six to eight terms of applied registration in one major area.
-A minimum of four terms applied registration in no more than two minor areas is also required: with voice or instrumental emphasis, a piano proficiency; with keyboard emphasis, another keyboard instrument, or chestral instrument, or voice.
+A minimum of four terms applied registration in no more than two minor areas is also required: with voice or instrumental emphasis, a piano proficiency; with keyboard emphasis, another keyboard instrument, or voice.